Lucas0508hub/Nativox/README.md

-# AudioSeg - Intelligent Audio Segmentation System
+# AudioSeg - Manual Audio Transcription & Translation Tool

-AudioSeg is a web-based system for intelligent audio segmentation using prosodic analysis and human validation.
-The application automatically detects sentence boundaries in audio files using acoustic cues like pauses, syllable lengthening, and pitch changes, then allows human experts to validate and correct these segments while providing transcriptions.
+AudioSeg is a web-based system for manual audio transcription and translation.
+The application allows users to upload pre-segmented audio files, manually enter transcriptions and translations side-by-side, and organize their work within projects and folders.

 ## 🚀 Current Status